lryain/lgdxrobot-cloud/README.md

 ## Features

 - **Real-Time Management**: Manage robot statuses and task processes through a real-time web interface.
-- **United Solution Setup**: Generate maps with SLAM, register robots, and manage operations using the same system.
+- **One-Stop Fleet Setup**: Set up robots, generate maps using SLAM and manage operations within the same web interface.
+- **(V2) Custom Navigation Rules**: Define routes, speed limits and keep-out zones in the web interface and deploy them to robots automatically.
+The robot navigates according to the route.
-- **Multi-Fleet Management**: Manage multiple fleets of robots with waypoint navigation and traffic control.
+- **Multi-Fleet Management**: Manage multiple fleets of robots.
+- **Flexible Task Management**: Create tasks with priorities and assign them to specific robots.
-- **Email Notifications**: Receive notifications for incidents and alerts, with customisable recipients.
+- **Email Notifications**: Receive notifications for incidents and alerts with customisable recipients.
 - **Seamless Integration**: Customisable workflows allow integration with third-party web services and hardware.
 - **User Management**: Create users and define permissions based on roles or fine-grained access control.
+(V2) Users can also enable dark mode.
 - **Security Features**:
   - Two-factor authentication with a mobile app for user login.
   - Certificate-based authentication for robots.